-For each year of their academic program, Health Related Profession students must complete an immunization update – including a PPD test (or symptom review for previous positive PPD).
+For each year of their academic program, Health Related Profession students must complete an Annual Immunization Review (AIR) From – including a PPD test (or symptom review for previous positive PPD).

 These requirements can be fulfilled at Student Health Services.
 Call 716-829-3316 to schedule an appointment.
 If you choose to complete the requirement outside of Student Health Services you may use the Annual Immunization Review form for compliance.
 Please return the form to Student Health Services once completed.
 Official due dates will be determined and announced by the individual departments.